icub-tech-iit/documentation/docs/temperature_sensors/software/reading_data.md

 Each temperature sensor outputs an integer raw value whose range depends on the type of resistance thermometer mounted on the motor.
 Currently we can configure 2 types of sensors: `PT100` and `PT1000`.
 When regarding raw values, we have that usually, for the `PT100` the temperatures generally ranges between `0` and `3500`, instead for the `PT1000` the temperatures ranges between `0` and `8000`.
 Anyhow, it should be noted that negative temperatures are accepted, even if it would be extremely rare to get them in normal working conditions.
-Finally, we have that higher the temperature and higher the raw output value.
+Finally, we have that the higher the temperature the higher the raw output value.

 ## Reading compensated motor temperature data